cheapjack/DigitalMigrations/docs/Digital_Art_Toolkits.md

  * Then look into [images](https://p5js.org/examples/image-load-and-display-image.html) and [text](https://p5js.org/examples/typography-words.html).

-These are not essential for the first exercise but give you some extra literacy for doing our [2nd](#2) exercise, basic animation.
+The following are not essential for the first exercise but give you some extra literacy for doing our [2nd](#2) exercise, basic animation.

  * Controlling [Color](https://p5js.org/learn/color.html)
  * [Interactivity](https://p5js.org/learn/interactivity.html) How we can control things by keyboard presses and mouse/touch screen movements